ssasso/stefano.dscnet.org/content/a/netlab/index.md

 ![topology](topology_rr.png#mid)

-I hope you will like *netsim-tools* as much as I like it!
+I hope you will like *netlab* as much as I like it!
 And I hope to see you soon on the contributor list.